A Tax Guide for Uber Drivers

 A more straightforward way is to claim tax back on your mileage by using simplified expenses – this has a flat rate per mile.
 There’s various other expenses you can claim also, including any business use of the phone, food or drink provided to passengers, insurance coverage, parking and tolls, Uber’s cut of your earnings, the fee for a private car hire licence and car cleaning costs.

-Use tax software
+4. Use tax software to simplify things

 The best way to ensure you’re being compliant, whilst paying the correct tax and maximising your earnings, is to use commercial tax return software.
 This works out the tax for you, so you don’t have to worry about incorrect calculations.
 It’ll also help you prepare for Making Tax Digital, which is due to come into play.